 HOW TO BLIND BAKE A PIE CRUST

 To blind bake a crust, first you must get a dark scarf and blindfold yourself… Just kidding!
 Only try that when you can make a pie crust with your eyes closed.
 When you blind bake a crust, you want to just lightly bake the crust first and there are some tricks to help make it cook evenly and perfectly.

 The term “blind baking” a pie crust comes from old English baking recipes and it refers to pre-baking the crust lightly first empty of other ingredients.
 Blind baking the crust simply means the crust is free of any ingredients – so it is “blind” to whatever might be used as a filling.
 I know that sounds weird, but remember, England is the same country where a car trunk is called the “boot”.

 The key to blind baking isn’t just what temperature you bake it at, but also what temp you START with for the crust itself.
 The uncooked pie crust should be chilled in a fridge first before tossing it in the oven.
 Why chill it first?
-If you chill it first, then the butter in the crust firms up enough to help hold the crust’s shape and thickness.
+If you chill it first, then the fat in the crust firms up enough to help hold the crust’s shape and thickness.
 This will also help prevent the crust from shrinking as you cook it.
-Pre-heat the oven to 375 degrees Fahrenheit, then it is ready to go.
+Preheat the oven to 450 degrees Fahrenheit, then it is ready to go.

 There are actual “pie weights” you can buy to help form the crust, but don’t feel like you have to run to the store for them.
-(Of course you can order them online too).
 But, in a pinch, you can use workarounds like my foil method shown here or other tricks as well.
-Cutting a piece of parchment paper, then placing it on the crust and laying dried beans on top or even pennies works too.
+Cutting a piece of parchment paper, then placing it on the crust, and laying dried beans on top or even pennies works too.
 Except make sure you wash them first.
 Especially the pennies… you don’t know who has been touching those.